gentjankolicaj/wonderland/rabbit-hole/README.md

 ### What is rabbit-hole for? ###

-* Gui app with some implementations around wonderland project.
-* Hashing, encoding, encrypt/decrypt
+* Javafx application gui app using modules like: alice, bouncy-castle, garden, red-queen.